President Donald Trump also called on Congress to deliver a bipartisan plan to lower prescription drug prices.

 "President Trump is committed to driving down the cost of unaffordable prescription drugs; he is committed to helping American families.
 This stands in stark contrast to the command and control view of many in the Democratic Party today," Walden said in a statement.

-Contrasting Walden's remarks, Rep. Lloyd Doggett, D-Texas, Chairman of the House Ways and Means Committee, said Trump has "failed to do anything to actually lower prices for anyone."
+Contrasting Walden's remarks, Rep. Lloyd Doggett, D-Texas, Chairman of the House Ways and Means Health subcommittee, said Trump has "failed to do anything to actually lower prices for anyone."

 "Instead of slashing prices, Trump slashes Americans' healthcare.
 He seeks to terminate Affordable Care for millions, end protections for patients with pre-existing conditions, and wreck Medicaid, while promoting ‘junk insurance’ and claiming to have a secret replacement plan," Doggett said in a statement.